bitrise-io/trace-cocoa-sdk/README.md

 #### `-force_load` and `-all_load`

 `.XCFramework` does not currently allow developers to load a library at App launch.
 This only affects SPM packages only.
 No workaround are available right now.

+#### SDK doesn't auto load (i,e above has failed)

+Add `-ObjC` flag to other linker flags in the target settings.
+This flag causes the linker to load every object file in the library that defines an Objective-C class or category.
+While this option will typically result in a larger executable (due to additional object code loaded into the application), it will allow the successful creation of effective Objective-C static libraries that contain categories on existing classes.

 #### Mac catalyst support